radiasoft/rsopt/docs/options.rst

   Options given here are passed directly to the libEnsemble Executor.
     - `hosts` [list] (rsmpi only): A list of rsmpi host indices that workers can use.
 To see your available host indices run :code:`rsmpi` on the command line.
 If not set rsmpi will be allowed to assign work to all rsmpi nodes available to you.
+- `gpu_options` [dict]:
+  Options for GPU assignment.
+These apply to every job that sets `gpu: True` in its `setup`.
+    - `devices` [list]: GPU device indices that jobs may use on each node, e.g. :code:`[2, 3]`.
+GPUs are divided among workers as if only these devices exist, then each worker's share is mapped onto these indices.
+The same indices are used on every node.
+If not set, all detected GPUs are used.
 - `seed` *[int or None or str]*: Sets the seed to initialize the pseudo-random number generator used by the sampler.
   Behavior depends on the setting:
     * :code:`''`: **default** If an empty string is given, or seed is not explicitly included then a fixed seed is set.